foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/overview/overview.rst

 Purpose of This Document
 ------------------------

-This document guides you to create a MLI Implementations that is compliant to the desired target.

 The document describes

-  - the usage of MLI primitives
+  - the usage of MLI primitives and

   - the technical details of MLI primitives such as